MaxPleaner/ShowScraper/README.md

 There are some other configuration options done through ENV, see `.env.example`

+Note that every time you run a scraper, it will completely overwrite the list of events for that venue.

 ## Testing

 There are some basic automated tests for the scrapers.
 Run `bundle exec rspec` from the root of the repo.